gdiaz384/py3TranslateLLM/README.md

     - OpenDocument spreadsheet (.ods).
 - Generic OpenAI compatible web servers.
     - Example: https://github.com/vllm-project/vllm
+- Certain cloud based NMT translation engines: Google Translate, Google Cloud NMT, Bing Translate, Microsoft Azure NMT, Yandrex, etc.
+    - Use software like [this](//github.com/JustFrederik/aiotranslator) for now.

 Not Planned:

-- OpenAI's GPT.
-Instead consider:
-    - [DazedMTL](//github.com/dazedanon/DazedMTLTool) - Supports both v3.5 and v4.0 LLM models.
-- Sugoi's DeepL, Sugoi Translator Premium, Sugoi Papago.
-- Most other cloud based NMT translation engines: Google Translate, Google Cloud NMT, Bing Translate, Microsoft Azure NMT, Yandrex, etc.
-    - Use [Translator++](//dreamsavior.net/download) or other software like [this] for those.
 - Microsoft Excel 95 (.xls).
     - This might end up being supported anyway.
+- Sugoi's DeepL, Sugoi Translator Premium, Sugoi Papago.
+- Parsing arbitrary file types.
+Only spreadsheets and plain text files are natively supported.
+    - To support arbitrary input (.doc, .srt, .epub, .ks, .json) see [Regarding Scope](#regarding-scope).

 Undetermined if:

-- py3TranslateLLM should incorporate any cloud based LLMs.
+- Which cloud based LLMs py3TranslateLLM should incorporate.
-    - If so, which ones that can be used for translation are expected to be long lived and have unlimited use APIs?
+    - Which ones that can be used for translation are expected to be long lived and have unlimited use APIs?
     - Or is web hooking any of them worthwhile?
+- OpenAI's GPT.
+For now, consider:
+    - [DazedMTL](//github.com/dazedanon/DazedMTLTool) - Supports OpenAI's LLM models like v3.5 Turbo, v4.0 Turbo.
 - py3TranslateLLM should (unofficially) work on older Python versions like 3.4.
     - Older than 3.4 might be tricky because
         - `pathlib`, which contains `Path` that is used by py3TranslateLLM to create folders, was not included in the Python standard library before 3.4.